2025 Cleveland Browns season: Week 2: at Baltimore Ravens

 The Browns traveled to Baltimore for a battle with the division rival Baltimore Ravens.
 This also marked the return to Baltimore for Browns quarterback Joe Flacco, who spent eleven seasons with the Ravens.
 Baltimore took a 10–0 lead with a Tyler Loop field goal and a Lamar Jackson touchdown pass to Tylan Wallace.
 The Browns cut the lead to 10–3 late in the first half on an Andre Smyzt field goal.

-Baltimore scored the first ten points in the second quarter on another Loop field goal and a Jackson touchdown pass to Devontez Walker to extend their lead to 20–3.
+Baltimore scored the first ten points in the third quarter on another Loop field goal and a Jackson touchdown pass to Devontez Walker to extend their lead to 20–3.
 The Browns made it 20–10 on a Flacco touchdown pass to Cedric Tillman.
 The Ravens scored three touchdowns in the fourth quarter to take control of the game with a 41–10 lead.
 The Browns scored on late touchdown pass from Dillon Gabriel to Dylan Sampson – the first career touchdown for each player – to make the final score 41–17.

 With the loss, the Browns fell to 0–2.